Silica sands is now a thing; here’s why, and what to look for in a producer

 “I want to see the silica sand industry succeed.
 There is plenty of supply and plenty of demand in this space.”

-Carbine Resources (ASX:CRB) is officially the ASX’s silica sands player after wrapping up the acquisition of the Muchea West silica sands project and raising $3m to fund its exploration activities.
+Carbine Resources (ASX:CRB) is officially the ASX’s newest silica sands player after wrapping up the acquisition of the Muchea West silica sands project and raising $3m to fund its exploration activities.

 The project covers 102sqkm and is located just 40km north-northeast of Perth and directly adjacent to VRX Silica’s high-grade Muchea project.